JZDesign/Dangerfield-IntroToAppDev/README.md

+# Contributing

+## Branching

+Prefix the names of the branches created to match the ticket that is being worked on.
+For example:

+> If you've pulled ticket **`Danger-1`** into the `In Progress` Column.
+Name the branch you create to work on `DANGER-1_Description_of_What_I'm_Working_On`

+If you think that you'll want to break up the task into more than one code review number your branch like so `DANGER-2.1_Creating_The_View_Controller` + `DANGER-2.2_Making_The_Buttons_Work`

+## Pull Requests

+Try to keep the amount of code submitted for a Pull Request under 200 lines of code.
+This will make it a lot easier for me to quickly review your work.
+It also helps catch bugs before they're pushed to master.

 ## Getting Started

 Prerequisites: Download - Xcode from the App Store or Apple's app archive, run `xcode-select --install` in the terminal, and download [Carthage](https://github.com/Carthage/Carthage)